rupertchen/php-named-time-offset/README.md

 most common way for people to work with offsets, they are not unique.
 The full offset names are unique, but they are verbose and inefficient for storage.

+## How To Run The Tests
+From the command line, run:

+    $ ./bin/phpunit

 [tzdata]: http://en.wikipedia.org/wiki/Tz_database